bm-github/owasp-social-osintlm/README.md

 5.  **Offline Mode Behavior:** In offline mode, the tool will only load data from the local cache (`data/cache/`).
 If no cache exists for a requested user/platform, analysis for that target will be skipped (a warning will be shown).
 No new data is fetched from social platforms, and *no new media is downloaded or analyzed*.

 ### Programmatic Mode (via Stdin)
 Provide input as a JSON object via standard input using the `--stdin` flag.
 This is useful for scripting or batch processing.
-Remember to run it as a module from the project root.

 ```bash
 echo '{